-Garage or attic: If you live in a more temperate climate with only a few dips below freezing, consider making room in your garage or attic for winter storage.
+If you live in a more temperate climate with only a few dips below freezing, consider making room in your garage, attic, or basement for winter storage.
 Most homes have enough insulation near these spaces that they won’t quite reach freezing.
 However, if your attic has an air sealing issue, it may be at risk of developing frost, which can melt and cause water damage.
 See this guide for how to seal your attic space.

-Portable storage units: While the construction quality and weather resistance of portable storage containers depend on the provider, portable storage units generally aren’t designed to be kept outdoors for months at a time, especially in harsh winter climates with lots of snow and ice.
-However, a portable storage company such as PODS can keep your container in a secure Storage Center.
-One advantage of portable storage is the container is delivered to your home and then picked up after you load it, so you don’t need to worry about driving a truck on icy winter roads.
-If you live in a cold climate and are interested in portable storage, call the provider and ask about what type of climate control is available in your area.
+While the construction quality and weather resistance of portable storage containers depend on the provider, portable storage units generally aren’t designed to be kept outdoors for months at a time, especially in harsh winter climates with lots of snow and ice.
+However, a portable storage company such as PODS can keep your container in a secure storage center.
+Another advantage of PODS portable storage?
+The container is delivered to your home and then picked up after you load it, so you don’t need to worry about driving a truck on icy winter roads.
+If you live in a cold climate and are interested in portable storage, find out what type of climate control is available in your area.

-Climate-controlled storage units: These storage units are usually inside a facility where they generally maintain a temperature between 55 and 78 degrees, along with humidity levels around 55 percent.
+These storage units are usually inside a facility where they generally maintain a temperature between 55 and 78 degrees Fahrenheit, along with humidity levels around 55 percent.
 Temperature-controlled facilities, such as heated storage units, only provide a consistent temperature with no humidity control.
 Since there are no standards for climate-controlled storage, it’s important to ask the facility for their specific temperature and climate ranges, as well as what they do to ensure the units stay within those guidelines.
-If possible, get this information in writing.
+And, if possible, get this information in writing.

 From electronics to fluid-filled engines and batteries, some items are more susceptible to damage from extreme cold and moisture.
-See our list below to get an idea of what items may require climate-controlled storage:
+Here’s a list of some items that may require climate-controlled storage:

 - Wood, wicker, and leather furniture